THIS WOMAN WRITES Blind Obedience

-STAFF BLOG AG RIGHT Dialed-in sheep producers
+STAFF BLOG AG RIGHT Congratulations on a big anniversary

 Cade and Casey Koenig carry pails of corn as impatient sheep wait expectantly.
 It’s a raw, blustery early winter morning and the pails are heavy, but the teenaged brothers smile as they do their chores.